jbergstroem/mariadb-alpine/README.md

 ## Features

 - Test suite: Each PR is tested to make sure that things stay working
+- Ultra-fast startup: all init scripts are re-rewritten or skipped for a faster startup
 - No bin-logging: Not your default-case deployment
+- Conveniently skip InnoDB: Gain a few seconds on startup
 - Reduce default settings for InnoDB: production deployments should have their on `my.cnf`
-- Conveniently skip InnoDB: Gain a few seconds on startup
-- Ultra-fast startup: all init scripts are re-rewritten or skipped for a faster startup
+- Simple and fast shutdowns: Both `CTRL+C` in interactive mode and `docker stop` does the job
 - Permissive ACL: A minimal no-flags startup "just works"; convenient for development
 - Your feature here: File an issue or PR